ebanx/woocommerce-gateway-ebanx/readme.txt

 Yes, you can.

-1. Set up your own billing fields in the checkout manager plugin page;
+1. Set up your billing fields in the checkout manager plugin page;
 2. Go to the `EBANX Settings` page and open the `Advanced Options` section;
 3. Enable the `Use my checkout manager fields` checkbox and fill in the field names as in step 1;
 4. There you go, you’re all set!